[Updated as of 5/13/25]

 - If you email the assistants or the counsel a letter directly, you will be redirected back to these options.
 If you require assistance, please email sjud.fax@sen.ca.gov, or call the main Committee line at 916-651-4113.

-How to ensure your letter is reflected in our analysis
+How to ensure your letter is listed in our analysis

-- In order to be reflected in the Committee analysis, the letter must be submitted directly to the Committee through one of the avenues listed above.
-You may submit a letter that is addressed to a different committee or to the author, BUT, letters submitted only to other Committees may not be reflected in the analysis.
-This is to ensure we do not mistakenly list organizations who have moved to neutral, or changed positions due to amendments.
+- Your letter must be submitted directly to the Committee through one of the avenues listed above in order to be listed in the Committee analysis.
+You may submit a letter to the Committee that is addressed to a different committee or to the author, BUT it still must be submitted directly to this Committee.
+Letters submitted only to other Committees or the author may not be listed in the analysis.

-- Only positions in support of or opposition to a bill will be listed in an analysis.
-“Oppose unless amended” will be included as opposition.
+- Only positions in support of, or in opposition to, a bill will be listed in an analysis.
+“Oppose unless amended” will be listed as opposition.
 Positions of “Support if amended” will not be listed.
 Other positions of conditional support or conditional opposition will not be listed in an analysis.
 However, we will still accept these letters of conditional positions and review the content of the letters for our analyses, and these letters will become part of the Committee’s official bill file.

 - For letters from multiple organizations (coalition letters or “NASCAR” letters), the letter must include the name of each organization signing the letter, as well as a named individual responsible for that organization’s position on the bill in the signature section of the letter.
-An actual signature from each individual is not required- each organization’s representative can be listed without a signature.
+An actual signature from each individual is not required – the name of each organization’s representative can be listed without a signature.
 An organization not listed in the signature section, or missing a named representative, may not be listed in the analysis.

 - Committee staff are not responsible for distributing letters to Committee Members' offices, authors' offices, or other committees.